 One of the following plans will be in effect for inclement weather:

 a.
 If conditions are, in the Superintendent’s judgment, sufficiently severe for student travel, schools will be canceled.
 The “No School” announcement will be carried by television channels 4, 5 and 7, FOX 25, and radio stations WBZ-AM 1030, WRKO-AM 680.
 A notice will be posted on this website.
-Staff will be notified by each school’s emergency telephone chain.
+Parents will be notified via phone call from the school’s communication system.
+The telephone number(s) called will be the number(s) provided by parents in Infinite Campus.
+Staff will be notified by each school’s emergency telephone chain and by the communication system.

 b.
 If conditions are almost safe, but the Highway Department needs extra time to clear the roads, the school day will be shortened.
 Under this alternative plan, the opening of school and all bus pickups will be delayed two hours.
 This simply means that the High School and Middle School will be open at 9:30 a.m.
 Country, Field, and Woodland Schools will open at 10:10 a.m., with the bused students being picked up two hours later than usual.
 The “Two-Hour Delay Opening” announcement will be announced the same way as cancellations.
 On such days, schools will be dismissed at their regular times.
 School lunch will be served at the regular times in each school, though we cannot guarantee the serving of previously advertised menus.